 It took my son’s doctor office 2 times to get the prescription right.
 After a phone call to the pharmacy, I learned the prescription the doctor had written, was for the generic EpiPen($300).
-A phone call to the doctor made it clear I was after the cheaper alternative.
-The prescription must say “epinephrine auto-injector for the pharmacy to be allowed to dispense the cheaper alternative.
+It took a phone call to the doctor’s office to make it clear I was after the cheaper alternative.
+The prescription must say “epinephrine auto-injector” for the pharmacy to be allowed to dispense the cheaper alternative.

 3 Epinephrine Auto-Injector choices

 - EpiPen (generic) – $300

 - Generic for Adrenaclick – $109.99 ($59.99 with online coupon)